-Michael Keaton soars again in new movie
+Michael Keaton soars again

 New York — When Michael Keaton met Barack Obama shortly before Obama would become president, the then-senator had a question for the actor.

 It’s a quandary that has long bedeviled moviegoers just as it has, so it seems, heads of state.
 Why did the roundly beloved Keaton — a manic comic actor, an intense live wire, a real-deal movie star — become such an infrequent presence on the big screen?

 Even at the height of Keaton’s stardom in the 1980s and ’90s, he was famously picky, usually doing a movie a year and turning down about as many hits (“Splash,” “JFK,” among them) as he said yes to.
 But after a handful of flops in the late ’90s and early 2000s, Keaton all but disappeared from movies.

 “I did turn a lot of things down.
 But a lot of the things I turned down, you would have turned down,” said Keaton in a recent interview.
 “It was because I was bored.
 I was bored with what I would do.
 Maybe it just didn’t interest me for a while, I don’t know.”

 But Keaton’s revival, begun with a handful of supporting roles, reaches a blistering, wildly meta crescendo in Alejandro Gonzalez Inarritu’s “Birdman or The Unexpected Virtue of Ignorance.”
 In it, Keaton stars as a washed-up, middle-aged actor, Riggan Thomson, trying to mount a serious play on Broadway based on a Raymond Carver story when all his fans want is for him to make a fourth “Birdman” film — a superhero identity that haunts him.